 A sure-fire way to get in the holiday spirit, this Brooklyn neighborhood goes all-out when it comes to home decor.
 The lights, music and displays are amazing.
 I recommend bringing some hot cocoa in tow in a reusable cup.
 Come bundled as you’ll be walking through the neighborhood for some time to see all the lights.

-I love popping into iconic New York Hotels to see how the decorate this time of year.
-Here are some unique displays this year in particular and I also recommend the lobbies of The Carlyle, The Plaza, The St. Regis and The Peninsula.
+I love popping into iconic New York Hotels to see how the decorate this time of year and many often have installations out front, too!
+I recommend seeing The Carlyle, The Plaza, The St. Regis and The Peninsula.
 Get your girlfriends or family together, some hot drinks in hand and do a hotel lobby crawl!
+Note that you can’t go into The Plaza during regular operating hours and they only open it to guests after 8PM unless you have a reservation for the restaurant or bar.

-The Standard opened up this winter garden a few years back and it’s a new favorite spot of mine!
+The Standard opened up this winter garden a few years back and it’s a cozy favorite spot of mine this time of year!
 During the day they are selling Christmas trees but at night you can reserve a yurt and have a fondue party or just grab a table to sip on mulled wine or hot cider cocktails.
 All the lights and the blankets make this spot so cozy.

 This place is like traveling back in time to old New York.
 Between the dark wood-covered walls, famed murals by Ludwig Bemelman and piano music drifting in the air, you can’t help but feel elated when you settle in and the Manhattan hits your hand.
 Take in the lights on Madison Avenue and the decorations in at The Carlyle as you make your way to the bar.